google/best/Usage.md

             Print help information

         --intervals-bed <INTERVALS_BED>...
-            Use intervals from a BED file
+            Use intervals from a BED file.

+            The BED file should have the columns chrom, start, stop, and feature.
+The feature column is optional.
+It allows stats to be gathered separately for different types of intervals.

         --intervals-border <INTERVALS_BORDER>...
             Use fixed-width window border regions as intervals